-5. Under direction from the City Manager (EMP 3.2.1.2), the duties of the Emergency Operations Public Information Officer, include developing and coordinating release of information to incident personnel, media, and the general public; implementing information clearance processes with the Emergency Manager; and conducting and/or managing media briefings and implementing media-monitoring activities.
+- 5. Under direction from the City Manager (EMP 3.2.1.2), the duties of the Emergency Operations Public Information Officer, include developing and coordinating release of information to incident personnel, media, and the general public; implementing information clearance processes with the Emergency Manager; and conducting and/or managing media briefings and implementing media-monitoring activities.
 EMP 5.5.2.2.
 With respect to public information, the responsibilities of the Mayor and City Council during these emergencies include acting as liaison to the community and attending Public Information Officer briefings.
 EMP 3.2.1.1.
-Accordingly, during the time the initial March 15, 2020 Emergency Declaration or any extension of it is in effect, the role of the Mayor and City Councilors is to convey the questions and concerns of community members through the Public Information Officer to the Emergency Manager and to convey communications from the Public Information Officer to community members.

-6. During the time the initial March 15, 2020 Emergency Declaration or any extension of it is in effect, meetings of the City Council and any City commissions, committees or taskforces shall occur in conformance with enacted House Bill 4212 and any subsequent Governor's Executive Orders concerning such meetings.

-7. Due to the economic impact COVID-19 emergency will have on its residents and businesses, the City recommends that residential and commercial eviction proceedings based on failure to pay rent be suspended during this State of Emergency or any extension thereof.

-8. This extension of the Declaration of State of Emergency has been ratified by the City Council, is effective immediately, shall remain in effect until and including May 18, 2021, unless terminated earlier by the Emergency Manager, and may be extended thereafter as the City Council deems appropriate.
+Accordingly, during the time the initial March 15, 2020 Emergency Declaration or any extension of it is in effect, the role of the Mayor and City Councilors is to convey the questions and concerns of community members through the Public Information Officer to the Emergency Manager and to convey communications from the Public Information Officer to community members. - 6.
+During the time the City's initial March 15, 2020 Emergency Declaration or any extension of it is in effect, the City, the City Council and any City commissions, committees or taskforces may: (1) conduct any or all public meetings and hearings using telephone or video conferencing technology or through other electronic or virtual means; (2) make available a method by which the public can listen to or virtually attend such public meetings or hearings at the time they occur, without necessarily providing a space for public attendance; and (3) provide an opportunity for submission of testimony either by timely submission of written testimony or by electronic or virtual means notwithstanding any requirements by law or policy that testimony during a public meeting or hearing be taken in person. - 7.
+Due to the economic impact COVID-19 emergency will have on its residents and businesses, the City recommends that residential and commercial eviction proceedings based on failure to pay rent be suspended during this State of Emergency or any extension thereof. - 8.
+This extension of the Declaration of State of Emergency has been ratified by the City Council, is effective immediately, shall remain in effect until and including August 17, 2021, unless terminated earlier by the Emergency Manager, and may be extended thereafter as the City Council deems appropriate.

-Dated and effective at 5:00 p.m. this 16th day of March 2021.

-Adam Hanks, City Manager Pro Tem

-Julie Akins, Mayor
+Dated and effective at 6:00 p.m. this 6th day o f July, 2021.
+Adam Hanks, City Manager Pro Tem Julie Akins, Mayor REVIEWED: Katrina L. Brown, Interim City Attorney

-REVIEWED, David Lohman, City Attorney